Blobfolio/blob-mimes/wp/readme.txt

 == Upgrade Notice ==

 = 0.5.4 =
-THe MIME database has been updated.
+The MIME database has been updated.

 = 0.5.3-2 =
 Improved Must-Use compatibility.